Fact Sheet

 Key Point 3

-There is no scientific evidence that mass killing of predators serves to protect livestock or serve other wildlife management purposes.
-Indiscriminate killing may increase animals’ populations and create more conflicts.
-(National Geographic) by disrupting a species’ self-regulating behaviors.
+There is no scientific evidence that killing contests protect livestock or serve other wildlife management purposes.
+Indiscriminate killing may increase animals’ populations and create more conflicts by disrupting species’ self-regulating behaviors.
+(National Geographic)

-• Cities and counties in Arizona, New Mexico and Wisconsin passed resolutions condemning killing contests in 2018 and 2019.
+3. Local Resolutions: Cities and counties in Arizona, New Mexico, Nevada, Minnesota, and other states have passed resolutions condemning killing contests.

 Resources